Section 10: Support to Study Procedure

 If it is appropriate in the circumstances, a medical professional and/or a police officer may be present and asked to provide information.
 A note taker will also be present.

-10.9.4 During the case conference, we will ask you to respond to our concerns.
-We may also consider records of previous meetings with you, any action plans, medical reports, etc. We will then determine whether your fitness to study is impaired or may become impaired and any actions that we need to take.
+10.9.6 During the meeting, we will ask you to respond to our concerns.
+We will also consider records of previous meetings with you, any support or action plans, medical reports, etc. We will then determine whether your fitness to study is impaired or may become impaired and any actions that we need to take.
 This may include, but is not limited to, one or more of the following outcomes:

 • Support arrangements and/or reasonable adjustments for you to continue your studies;

-• An action plan, setting out how we will manage the matter and what you need to do, for example, in respect of your future conduct or the support that you must seek;
+• An action/study plan, setting out how we will manage the matter and what you need to do, for example, in respect of your future conduct or the support that you must seek;

-• Referral to an earlier stage of this procedure;
+• Referral to stage 1 of this procedure;

-• Withdrawal from placement, overseas study or other university related activity;
+• Withdrawal from overseas study or other university related activity;

 • Alternative modes of study;